stevelr/zenkit-codegen/README.md

 ## Usage

-Install with `cargo install zk-codegen`
+Install with `cargo install zenkit-codegen`.
+The program name is `zk-codegen`.

 Set the environment variable `ZENKIT_API_TOKEN` to your api token, which you can obtain from your account profile on zenkit.com.